tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2023-08-18-kpw-godzina-zero-2023.md

 #### Recap

 * This was the last event to feature the original OldTown championship belt.
 From Arena 23 onwards, it was replaced by a more conventional leather plate design.
-* In the battle Royal finale, Leon Lato faced Chemik again, after being defeated in their singles match.
+* In the Battle Royal finale, Leon Lato faced Chemik again, after being defeated in their singles match.
 * Dawid was carried out from the ring on a stretcher.
 His defeat at this event started his losing streak and eventual heel turn.
 * While Red Scorpion celebrated his victory, Leon Lato arrived in the ring, holding the Championship Contract he just won, and challenged Scorpion for the championship at the next event.
-* In a [facebook post](https://www.facebook.com/kpwrestling/posts/pfbid02UQY6HWgyVoCpq9RayytozE7D7UNcAfFCGYVceD1FKZY4LrpyhUwHtTaCAywLahQfl), KPW stated that Godzina Zero 2023 was their 40th overall event, since its start in 2015.
+* In a [Facebook post](https://www.facebook.com/kpwrestling/posts/pfbid02UQY6HWgyVoCpq9RayytozE7D7UNcAfFCGYVceD1FKZY4LrpyhUwHtTaCAywLahQfl), KPW stated that Godzina Zero 2023 was their 40th overall event, since the promotion started in 2015.

 ### References